jsmithabq/appserver/README.md

 right-justified real-time UTC time display.
-Lastly, AppServer employs [Greg Franko's SelectBoxIt](https://github.com/gfranko/jquery.selectBoxIt.js) for the demo content within the tabs, but, of course, each tab's contents should be replaced based on to the requirements of each web application.
+Lastly, AppServer employs [Greg Franko's SelectBoxIt](https://github.com/gfranko/jquery.selectBoxIt.js) for the demo content within the tabs, but, of course, each tab's contents should be replaced based on the requirements of each web application.

 Each div-based tabbed panel is defined within a form.
-The forms can be configured for standard HTML processing by setting the button type to "submit", or remain as is with a button type of "button".
-In the latter case, the form processing is handled through an on-click JavaScript event.
+If no traditional form processing is anticipated, the forms could be replaced by, say, divs, with corresponding changes to CSS classes/instances.
+In the current arrangement, the forms can be configured for standard HTML processing by setting the button type to "submit", or can remain as is with a button type of "button".
+In the latter case, the "form processing"  must be handled through an on-click JavaScript event.

 Cascading Style Sheets
 ----------------------

-The rightmost tab, an "Options" tab, includes a select box for style.
+The rightmost tab, an "Options" tab, includes a select box for page style.
 AppServer includes eight Cascading Style Sheets (CSSes) for various color styles.
 The "Preview" button loads the selected style sheet.

 CSS styles are handled by setting one primary style sheet from multiple style sheets, the remaining style sheets set as alternates.